Week 2 NFL Preseason Odds: Saturday Games Betting Lines, Trends and Analysis

 The Minnesota Vikings have been competitive since Mike Zimmer took over as their head coach in 2014.

-Not only have the Vikings (1-0) gone an impressive 39-25 during the regular season with two NFC North titles in four years under Zimmer, but they have also accumulated an outstanding 15-3 straight up mark in the preseason heading into Saturday's matchup with the Jacksonville Jaguars (0-1).
+Not only have the Vikings (1-0) gone an impressive 39-25 in the regular season with two NFC North titles in four years under Zimmer, they have also accumulated an outstanding 15-3 straight up mark in the preseason heading into Saturday's matchup with the Jacksonville Jaguars (0-1).

 Against the spread during that stretch, Minnesota has also gone a remarkable 13-5, according to the OddsShark NFL Database.